surabhitri/multimodal_recommender_system/README.md

 ## Overview

 In this project, you'll learn how to leverage Google Vertex AI, Weaviate vector database, Google’s multimodal embeddings, Retrieval-Augmented Generation (RAG), and Weaviate’s hybrid search feature.
-By combining these tools, you'll perform vector similarity searches and build a sophisticated multi-modal Recommender System.
+By combining these tools, you'll perform vector similarity searches and build a sophisticated multi-modal Recommender System, and deploy the application on Streamlit.

 ## Key Concepts